-At Arbesman Hamilton LLP in Toronto, we have many years of experience advising executors and beneficiaries who need assistance with will interpretation, and we provide ongoing advice for an estate’s administration.
+At NULaw in Toronto, we have many years of experience advising executors and beneficiaries who need assistance with will interpretation, and we provide ongoing advice for an estate’s administration.

 The executor of a will is obligated to act prudently when administering a will, especially where unintended errors or omissions exist, a will is improperly drafted, there is a technical flaw (such as improper witnessing), or there is any other ambiguity.

 An executor can apply to an Ontario Court for assistance with interpreting the will, if necessary.
 Where an executor chooses to pursue this option, they may be protected by the Trustee Act.
 It is vital to consult with an experienced estate lawyer before taking any action to minimize risk.